Who We Are

 I’m sure you’ve heard it said before, “Only two things in life are certain: death and taxes."

-Most people aren’t too concerned about taxes (even though we don’t like them), but death is something that we all face with some anxiety.
+Most people aren’t too concerned about taxes (even though we don’t like them).
+However, death is something that we all face with some anxiety.
 What happens to us when we die?
 Do you wonder what comes next?
 Will you exist at all?
-Is there a heaven and a Hell?
-Many people believe in Heaven and Hell, and most expect they will go to Heaven when they die.
-Is this merely hopeful thinking, or is there a way we can be SURE there is a Heaven and that we will enter Heaven when we die?
+Is there a Heaven and a Hell?
+Many people believe in Heaven and Hell, and most people expect they will go to Heaven when they die.
+Is this merely hopeful thinking?
+Could there be a way we can be SURE there is a Heaven and that we will enter Heaven when we die?

 Fortunately, the one true God gave us His answer to that question in the Bible, a book written over centuries by many different men inspired by God to record His words precisely.
 The Bible describes both a literal place called Heaven and a literal place of judgment called Hell.

 Some people believe they will go to Heaven because they are a good person.
 If going to Heaven requires that we are good, then we should ask are we good enough?
 How good do we have to be?
 Even if we're better than average or better than most, is that good enough?
 Again, how can we be SURE we are bound for Heaven?

-Some people believe they will go to Heaven simply because they believe in the existence of God, but the Bible tells us that even the demons (evil angels) know of God and believe in Him, even trembling in fear of Him (James 2:19).
-Nevertheless, the Bible also assures us that demons will never enter Heaven despite their awareness of God, so merely acknowledging the existence of God is obviously not enough to gain us entrance to Heaven.
+Some people believe they will go to Heaven because they believe in the existence of God.
+However, the Bible tells us that even the demons (evil angels) know of God and believe in Him, even trembling in fear of Him (James 2:19).
+Nevertheless, the Bible also assures us that demons will never enter Heaven despite their awareness of God.
+This means that merely acknowledging the existence of God is obviously not enough to gain us entrance to Heaven.

 So what does it take to enter Heaven?